-- Rock Lee in Naruto is able to keep fighting after two limbs have been crushed by Gaara's sand coffin and he's been beaten into unconsciousness.
+- Rock Lee in Naruto is able to keep fighting after two limbs have been crushed by Gaara's sand coffin and he's been beaten into unconsciousness (he's out cold, but his body gets up and tries to keep fighting anyway).
 On a lighter note, he also fights spectacularly well when he's drunk as a pirate.
 His mentor attributes both of these feats to his fighting spirit.

 - A major motif in most Super Robot mecha shows (with some infamous exceptions).
 Some examples: